devadigapratham/ghosted/README.md

 - **Where they stand** is also one hue.
 Colouring nine status bars nine different ways, or shading them darker-where-bigger, would spend the colour channel on information the bar length already carries.
-- **Sponsorship** is the *emphasis* form: the postings that can't hire you are in the critical red, everything else recedes to gray.
-A green/red pair was the obvious first choice and it was wrong — green vs red measures ΔE 4.1 under deuteranopia, well under the ΔE 8 threshold, so for a red-green colourblind reader the two most important categories would have been the same colour.
+- **Sponsorship** uses the emphasis form: postings that can't hire you are in the critical red, everything else recedes to gray.
+A green/red pair measures ΔE 4.1 under deuteranopia against a threshold of 8, so the two most important categories would be indistinguishable for a red-green colourblind reader.
-  Every verdict also carries a glyph and a text label, so hue is never the only channel.
+  Every verdict also carries a glyph and a text label.

-The palette is checked with a validator rather than by eye, against both the light and dark surfaces.
+The palette is validated against both the light and dark surfaces rather than checked by eye.

 ## Icons